adamchainz/pelican_novapost/content/lxc-jessie-nat.rst

 LXC_ provides a handful of CLI tools and templates on top of the kernel's containment features.
-I love to use it as a replacement for VirtualBox_ particularely in CI_ because of the much lower overhead it requires to run commands in an arbitrary, disposable system.
+I love to use it as a replacement for VirtualBox_ particularly in CI_ because of the much lower overhead it requires to run commands in an arbitrary, disposable system.
 That makes me a lot more productive without doubt, and also made our CI_ a lot faster too !